I love the creative aspects of journaling.

 What is a Junk Journal?

-A junk journal is a specific type made from scraps and recycled materials.
-Junk journals are handmade using materials found around the house.
+A junk journal is a handmade journal you craft using materials found around the house.

 Though traditionally, junk journals are made with scraps and unneeded papers, you can tweak the rules to create a journal that genuinely suits you.
 Some people prefer a more vintage look, so they use tea bags to color the pages, while others look for vintage paper to make their pages.